Pakistan's top leadership hit by COVID-19; President and defence minister latest victims | Health

 A total of 2,081 patients recovered from the deadly disease in a day taking total recoveries to 600,278.

-On March 28, the NCOC had imposed a ban on all kinds of gatherings and wedding ceremonies in cities where the infection rate was more than 8 percent.
-The center had also suggested reduction in transportation between provinces and advised the provincial governments to expedite vaccination against the disease.
+On March 28, the NCOC had imposed a ban on all kinds of gatherings and wedding ceremonies in cities where the infection rate was more than 8 per cent.
+The centre had also suggested reduction in transportation between provinces and advised the provincial governments to expedite vaccination against the disease.

 Authorities in Sindh on Tuesday imposed micro-smart lockdowns in three sub-divisions of the provincial capital Karachi amid rise in COVID-19 cases.